gustaebel/pyk/README.md

    ```sh
    $ pyk --build
    ```
-3. You can now run `foo.py` on every host that can connect to the repository:
+3. You can now run `foo.py` on every client that can connect to the repository:
    ```sh
    $ pyk foo 8
    64
    ```

-### Create and use a library package
+### Creating and using a library package

 1. Create a `pyk.toml` file:
    ```toml